AccelByte/accelbyte-unreal-sdk-plugin/docs/functions.md

 * #### GetItemByQuery

-    Get an array of item with specific criteria/filter from a store within user's namespace.
-All paramaters is required, except the **Language** paramater.
+    Get an array of items with specific criteria/filter from a store within user's namespace.
+All parameters are required, except **Language** paramater.
 This function will return a TArray<[ItemInfo](../models/#iteminfo)> that fulfilled the criteria from the [FItemCompleteDelegate](../callback/#fitemcompletedelegate) callback.
     <!--language lang-cpp -->

         void JusticeCatalog::GetItemByQuery(